 - Who will pay for the damage and repairs for my car?

 - When am I entitled to be compensated for lost wages?

 - PIP Auto Insurance Claims: Who will pay my medical bills?

 - Can I get damages for pain and suffering in a car accident settlement?

 - What should I do after I have been in a car accident?

 These are all real questions and concerns.
 However, auto and medical insurance policies often complicate matters.
 That is why you need to contact our experienced Brockton car accident lawyers.
 We can fight all the insurance and medical providers.
 We will work to make sure all your medical bills get paid.
 We can also work to build a case against the responsible driver and the insurance company.
 We are ready to fight for the compensation that you deserve for your pain and suffering.

 How can we help injured Brockton accident survivors?
-When possible or appropriate, our attorneys can:
+When possible or appropriate, our traffic collision attorneys can:

 - Obtain PIP benefits